MarkJelic/TEC-1G/Documentation/memmap.md

 ## MON-3 Variables Memory Space

-MON-3 sets aside 100h bytes from 0800h to 08ffh, for its internal purposes such as display buffering, keybord state etc.
+MON-3 sets aside 100h bytes of RAM from 0800h to 08FFh, for its internal purposes such as display buffering, keyboard state etc.

 The contents of this RAM area are checked at startup, and if found to be corrupt or missing, overwritten with safe defaults.
 If a checksum test passes, the memory is left intact, meaning user settings and selections can survive a RESET.